FarisPalayi/Order-summary-component/README.md

     <summary>Get the identifier of a vscode extension</summary>
   </details>

-- I learned some new git commands as well:
+- I learned a few new git commands as well:
   - `git add -p` : It can be used to stage only the desired changes to git. i.e. it'll make it possible to stage/add chunks/hunks of changes rather than all the changes.
   - `git reflog` - Kinda like `git log`, but gives more info.
 It can be used to undo even a hard reset.
   - `git merge --abort` - To abort a merge and go back.
 Useful when there are a lot of merge conflicts and you simply wanna go back to the previous state.